 All the families recorded at Sologo (Claroteidae, Clariidae, Cichlidae, Cyprinidae and Alestidae) (Ndiaye et al., 2025) were also recorded at Tongon Dam Lake.
 The Malapteruridae family, recorded at Dassoungboho, was not found at Tongon (Kien et al., 2024).
 However, the Alestidae, Cyprinidae, Arapaimidae and Polypteridae found at Dassoungboho (Kien et al., 2024) have not been recorded at the Tongon reservoir.

 The relative abundance of Cichlidae (72.39%) and Claroteidae (12.08%) showed that these two families dominate all catches throughout the year.
 In the Dassoungboho reservoir, Cichlidae (33.33%) and Mormyridae (23.83%) dominate the catches (Kien et al, 2024).
 The Cichlidae (41.87%), followed by the Alestiidae (14.47%), are the most common families in the Solomougou reservoir, a tributary of the Bandama River in northern Côte d’Ivoire (Kouassi et al., 2020).
 Cichlidae consistently account for the largest proportion of fish in Ivorian inland fisheries (Diaby et al., 2025).

+The results/data may kindly be presented using suitable graphical representations, such as pie charts, bar graphs, and column charts, to improve the clarity, visualization, and overall interpretation of the findings.

 3.2 Relative abundance of species by season